HR Professional David Feinerman: “My Columbia MSW Was One of the Best Decisions of My Life”

 What part of the program made the biggest impact on you?

-My first-year [field] placement was amazing.
-I worked at a middle school in Harlem and my field instructor, Elise Sabatel, was an extraordinary teacher and mentor.
+My first-year [practicum] placement was amazing.
+I worked at a middle school in Harlem and my practicum instructor, Elise Sabatel, was an extraordinary teacher and mentor.
 I was trained to listen, ask questions, build relationships, and deliver services using techniques that before that time, I never knew existed.
 The advanced clinical practice theory and methods I learned from Professors Denise Burnette and Ada Mui helped me grow not only professionally but also personally.
 I work hard every day to pass this knowledge on to my team members.

 Active listening skills and evidence-based practice are so necessary in human resources.
 Employer practices, and the strength of the relationships between peers or supervisors, are the key to why some businesses thrive while others fail—why some people are hired and promoted and others marginalized.
 The ability to listen effectively, facilitate high-stakes conversations, and deliver evidence-based services in the workplace helps employees be more engaged and productive.